2017 Grand Rapids Open Figure Skating Competition

 Meijer State Games and State Games of America

 The Grand Rapids Open is a participant in the Meijer State Game of Michigan.
-For more information about the state games and the opening ceremonies please visit: www.stategamesofmichigan.org.
-We will be hosting the The National State Games of America in August of 2017!
-See the following link to learn more: www.sga2015.com/sga2017.
-You may also LIKE the State Games of America facebook page for updated information as the event approaches.
+In June 2017 at GRO, there will be no Michigan State Games competition.
+We will be hosting The National State Games of America in August of 2017!
+Check the National State Games and the GGRFSC website for more details.

 Test level: Competition level is the highest test passed as of the entry deadline in the discipline the skater is entering.
 Entrants may skate one level above that for which they qualify, but they may not skate down in any event.
 Skaters who placed in the top four in a final round of their last qualifying competition in their divisions must move up one level, except for novice and higher.